 - GSA Advantage Disaster Relief: GSA has established a website to identify those products and services that are traditionally utilized in relief efforts.
-As the products are available through GSA Advantage and GSA Federal Supply Schedule (FSS) contracts, products and pricing are easily obtained. http://www.gsaadvantage.gov/disasterrelief - GSA Advantage: While using the purchase card, required supplies can be purchased and received in a short period of time.
-A cardholder can locate required items using the search feature on the site, or utilize tailored sections of the site that categorize the products into areas such as Homeland Security Products or Wild Fire and Equipment. https://www.gsaadvantage.gov - GSA e-Buy: If a requirement is needed quickly, yet time limitations allow for some market research, e-Buy allows for the distribution of an opportunity to FSS vendors and submission of the resulting vendor quote for the need electronically.

-• GSA FSS or GSA BPA: There are several FSS contracts and Blanket Purchase Agreements (BPA) established by GSA or other agencies for various goods or services.
-GSA has the goods and services organized by type, and provide them in the GSA Schedule e-Library at http://www.gsaelibrary.gsa.gov/ElibMain/ElibHome.
+As the products are available through GSA Advantage and GSA Federal Supply Schedule (FSS) contracts, products and pricing are easily obtained. - GSA Advantage: While using the purchase card, required supplies can be purchased and received in a short period of time.
+A cardholder can locate required items using the search feature on the site, or utilize tailored sections of the site that categorize the products into areas such as Homeland Security Products or Wild Fire and Equipment. - GSA e-Buy: If a requirement is needed quickly, yet time limitations allow for some market research, e-Buy allows for the distribution of an opportunity to FSS vendors and submission of the resulting vendor quote for the need electronically. - GSA FSS or GSA BPA: There are several FSS contracts and Blanket Purchase Agreements (BPA) established by GSA or other agencies for various goods or services.
+GSA has the goods and services organized by type, and provides them in the GSA Schedule e-Library.